 What is unlevered beta?

-Before we attempt to discuss unlevered beta, we need to first understand what is levered beta, which is also known as the beta of a stock. **Beta is defined as slope coefficient when we perform a regression using a stock against a market index, such as the S&P 500.
+Before we attempt to discuss unlevered beta, we need to first understand what levered beta is, which is also known as the beta of a stock.
+Beta is defined as the slope coefficient when we perform a regression using a stock against a market index, such as the S&P 500.
 A beta of 1 signifies that the stock moves just like the index.
 If the market rises by 1%, the stock is expected to do the same.
 The farther beta is from 1, positively or negatively, the more volatile the stock is.
-You can check out our linear regression calculator to understand more on the topic.
+You can check out our linear regression calculator to understand more about the topic.

 The volatility of a stock is primarily influenced by its capital structure.
 For example, companies that take on more leverage on debt will be more volatile than their otherwise less leveraged peers.
 Hence, to understand the "true" volatility of a business, we need to compare them on the same level.
 As different companies have different capital structures, we need to strip away any benefits or disadvantages incurred by the difference in capital structure.
 The unlevered beta is designed to serve this purpose.